-With a greater business-oriented approach in Horizon 2020, more emphasis is placed on turning research outcomes and technological developments into value-creating products and services.
-In this context, proper IP management becomes crucial.
+Much of Horizon 2020 is business oriented with emphasis on turning research outcomes and technological developments into value-creating products and services.
+In this context, proper IP management is crucial.

-- Comprehensive guidance on IP in Horizon 2020 is provided by the European IPR Helpdesk via factsheets on the management of IP throughout the life-cycle of a project.
+- Comprehensive guidance on IP in Horizon 2020 is provided by the European IPR Helpdesk through a series of factsheets on the management of IP throughout the life-cycle of a project.
 These factsheets can be accessed here.

 - If you have general IP questions at application stage, please contact email@example.com